 RO estimation based on binding potentials, or ratios, requires that a reference region (devoid of specific binding) is available.
-For several radioligands there is no true reference region, and in these cases the Lassen plot or its extension can be used ( Lassen et al., 1995; Cunningham et al., 2010; Kuwabara et al., 2016), even from SUV (Takano et al., 2014).
+For several radioligands there is no true reference region, and in these cases the Lassen plot or its extension can be used (Lassen et al., 1995; Cunningham et al., 2010; Kuwabara et al., 2017), even from SUV (Takano et al., 2014).
 However, Lassen plot does not always provide satisfactory results (Kågedal et al., 2013; Joshi et al., 2015).

-Instead of different affinities, a possible explanation for differing competition results obtained with different tracers is matter of different ability to access the internalized receptors (Laruelle 2000).
+Instead of different affinities, a possible explanation for differing competition results obtained with different radiopharmaceuticals is matter of different ability to access the internalized receptors (Laruelle, 2000).